Mercerai/EvGGS/README.md

     A large-scale synthetic Event-based dataset with varying textures and materials accompanied by well-calibrated frames, depth, and groundtruths.

-    You can download the dataset from OneDrive and unzip it.
-A 50 GB of storage space is necessary for the training and evaluation.
+    You can download the dataset from [OneDrive](https://hkustgz-my.sharepoint.com/:u:/g/personal/jwang457_connect_hkust-gz_edu_cn/ESAMKY3oHDRBr2-zeNb3L8IBKnFGiJCAgyRv3HBs6esFaQ?e=O7bili) and unzip it.
+A 50 GB of storage space is necessary.

 - EV3D-R